So what is the role of marketing in digital transformation? CMO’s, step up and get in the trenches

 3. Use advanced technology and science to curate and create engaging customer experiences.

-Traditional advertising is losing its effectiveness, and ad blocker softwares continue to rise in popularity.
+Traditional advertising is losing its effectiveness, and ad blocker software continue to rise in popularity.
 To attract and retain customers, marketing is increasingly adopting technology to curate content, video, and online and offline experiences that are relevant, refreshing and valuable.
-Companies (e.g Alibaba) are maintaining high customer engagement by refreshing the experience using AI, data analytics, and cloud solutions to generate a visual content style, ecommerce layout, and copy writing at scale.
-Pinterest retains their customers by using deep learning technology that provides relevant recommendations triggering attention from its customers.
+Companies (e.g Alibaba) are maintaining high customer engagement by refreshing the experience using AI, data analytics, and cloud solutions to generate a visual content style, ecommerce layout, and copywriting at scale.
+Pinterest retains its customers by using deep learning technology that provides relevant recommendations triggering attention from its customers.